 What happens:

-To drop or reinstate a customer, use the Actions menu on the customer view.
-The platform provides dedicated actions for this, each with their own form:
+To manage a customer’s status, use the Actions menu on the customer view.
+The platform provides dedicated actions, each with their own form:

 - Actions menu > Final Bill Customer: The standard way to cancel a customer.
 Sends a final invoice and closes the account once all payments are received.